 Figure 2-2 shows the 20-year trend of water consumption.
-Total water consumption in 2020 was up slightly from 2019, mainly due to increased cooling tower maintenance requirements from the State.
+Total water consumption in 2021 was down slightly from previous years, mainly due to fewer people onsite due to remote working agreements.
 The water intensity (gallon/gross square foot) also continues to decrease.
 In each of the past ten years, the water consumption total was approximately half the 1999 total-a reduction of nearly a half billion gallons per year.